After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on a fabulous Nile cruise followed by exciting Cairo!

 Deposit:

-A $750 deposit is due upon booking.
+A $500 deposit is due upon booking.
+Interim deposit of $750.
 Balance due 90 days prior to departure.

 Travel to Egypt

-- From North America, you can fly non-stop from JFK on EgyptAir, a Star Alliance member airline, to arrive in Cairo on Thursday morning and connect to Luxor, or book one of the many flight options via Europe - whatever is convenient for you.
+- From North America, you can fly non-stop from JFK on EgyptAir, a Star Alliance member airline, to arrive in Cairo and connect to Hurghada for the liveaboard or Luxor for the Nile cruise.
+Or book one of the many flight options via Europe - whatever is convenient for you.

-- Plan to depart from Cairo on Sunday, October 22 or 29, depending on which liveaboard you choose.
+- Plan to depart from Cairo on Sunday, November 1.

 - Additional hotel nights can also be arranged for early arrivals or longer stays.